-By the same token, it may be frustrating for you to have to share possession of your children with a Co-parent.
+By the same token, it may be frustrating for you to share your children's possession with a Co-parent.
 As of now, you may be used to seeing your kids whenever you want for as long as you want.
 One of the drawbacks of a child custody or divorce case is that you are opening your life up to the input and authority of a family court.
 No longer will you be able to come and go as you please with your child.
-Moving forward everything depends upon your Co-parent's willingness to participate in shared custody with you and your war ability to follow the terms of a family court order.
+Moving forward, everything depends upon your Co-parent's willingness to participate in shared custody with you and your war ability to follow the terms of a family court order.

 This sets the stage for an actual negotiation over Visitation and possession.
 Like many parents, you want what is best for your child and seek to serve their best interests.
 The best interest of the child standard is also what a family court would utilize when making decisions regarding any subject related to your kids.
 Suffice it to say that everyone is looking out for the best interests of your children.
 Where problems come to be is about differences in opinion over what is and what is not in the best interests of your children.
 What you think is in your kid's best interest may be very different from what a judge or your Co-parent thinks.

 The default setting for a family court in Texas is that both you and your Co-parent have a right to spend time with your children.
 Furthermore, it is in the best interest of your children to be able to spend time with both of you.
 The devil, however, is in the details when it comes to dividing time between you and your co-parent.
-Even if the most "typical" or "orthodox" family structures this can be a challenge.
+This can be a challenge even if the most "typical" or "orthodox" family structures.
 It can be even more challenging or burdensome if your family circumstances are far from typical.

 What does a typical possession or visitation structure look like across Texas family law cases?

 The most common possession schedule as laid out in a Texas family law case is known as a standard possession order.
 A standard possession order seeks to provide both parents of a child with a structured and consistent level of interaction with their children.
 This does not mean that both parents have equal time with the child, however.
-Well, I've not done a precise examination of time between parents and a standard possession order I believe that a primary conservator has possession of their child 55% of the time in a standard possession order while a possessory conservator has possession of the remaining 45% of the year.
+Well, I've not done a precise examination of time between parents and standard possession order.
+A primary conservator has possession of their child 55% of the time in a standard possession order, while a possessory conservator has possession of the remaining 45% of the year.

 A standard possession order seeks to maximize the opportunities of both you and your Co-parent to spend time with your children throughout the year.
 A primary conservator will be able to designate the primary residence of the children.
 That is the parent who will have possession of the kids approximately 55% of the year.
-The disparity in possession time comes primarily from being able to how are the children throughout the school year which encompasses a majority of the calendar year.
+The disparity in possession time comes primarily from how the children are throughout the school year, which encompasses a majority of the calendar year.

-On the other hand, if you are named as the possessory conservator of your children then you will be able to have visitation rights to the kids throughout the year and extended Visitation opportunities in the summertime.
-No matter if you are the possessory or the primary conservator you will be able to alternate Holidays including Thanksgiving and Christmas.
-Christmas is split into two Holidays with the first half including Christmas and a second-half including the New Year's holiday.
+On the other hand, if you are named the possessory conservator of your children, you will be able to have visitation rights to the kids throughout the year and extended Visitation opportunities in the summertime.
+Whether you are the possessory or the primary conservator, you will be able to alternate Holidays, including Thanksgiving and Christmas.
+Christmas is split into two Holidays, with the first half including Christmas and a second half including the New Year's holiday.
 Thanksgiving break is alternated each year depending on whether or not it is an odd or even year.
 The same applies to spring break.

-However, despite whatever your family law order ultimately states the final power to make changes and adjustments to the order based on the preferences of the children, and you as well as your Co-parent will be based in negotiation throughout the year.
+However, whatever your family law order ultimately states, the final power to make changes and adjustments to the order based on the preferences of the children and you and your Co-parent will be based in negotiation throughout the year.
 This is a double-edged sword.
 You should not anticipate being able to make changes along the way with your ex-spouse or Co-parent.
 By this, I mean that you should negotiate as hard as you can for what you believe is in the best interest of your children during your divorce or child custody case.
 Do not assume that you can make changes on the fly that benefit you or the kids once your case is over.

-Likewise, you should also be flexible enough to understand that your ex-spouse or Co-parent will require some grace in this area as well.
+Likewise, it would be best if you were flexible enough to understand that your ex-spouse or Co-parent will require some grace in this area.
 Unfortunately, I've encountered many parents who believe that their Co-parents should be incredibly flexible with their time but that they have no need to be the same way with their own time when it comes to flexibility and understanding the changes that may need to be made to a possession order on the fly.
 A little bit of understanding and putting yourself in the other person's shoes could go a long way towards helping you and your family make the most out of your possession schedule.